In this blog our Programme Officer managing the Graduate Programme, Laura Clarke, gives an update on our sought after Graduate Programme.

 The success of a graduate Coding Club means we will incorporate it into the programme’s main three days of training to allow as many graduates as possible to attend.

 The mid-point survey focused on improving the accessibility of the programme as we always want to ensure we are being as inclusive as we possibly can with the content we create and how we deliver it.

 The programme has gone from strength to strength over the last three years.
 From six graduates within the Office for National Statistics (ONS), to 50 across government and the public sector last year, to 170 places filled for the 2022 cohort starting in September 2022!
 Some of our new stakeholders include the Department for Health and Social Care (DHSC), Cabinet Office, NHS Wales, the Department for Business, Energy and Industrial Strategy (BEIS) and Tower Hamlets Council.

-We could not be carrying out the programme without our campus team, Human Resources (HR) colleagues and stakeholders across government who have been supporting the recruitment and delivery of the programme.
+We could not be carrying out the programme without our campus teams, Human Resources (HR) colleagues and stakeholders across government who have been supporting the recruitment and delivery of the programme.

 For the 2022 cohort of the graduate programme, we offered 170 places to stakeholders and received over 900 applications for the 55 places offered externally through 31 different organisations across government and the public sector.
-Of these, 200 were sifted and invited to interviews, which are taking place for the whole month of June.
+Of these, 200 were sifted and invited to interviews, which took place throughout June 2022.

 Unbelievably, we have received nearly 2,000 applications to the programme since it began.
 The word is spreading, and demand continues to grow.
-Keep an eye out for our communications on applications for next year’s programme if you are interested in partaking as a stakeholder or an individual!
+Keep an eye out for our communications on applications for next year’s programme if you are interested in partaking as a home organisation or a participant on the programme!